US Patent Number

 University of Kentucky Research Foundation, Lexington, KY (US)

 Miller, Craig S.; Jacob, Robert J.; and Danaher, Robert J., "Neuronal Cell Model and Methods of Use Thereof" (2003).
-Microbiology, Immunology & Molecular Genetics Faculty Patents.
+Microbiology, Immunology and Molecular Genetics Faculty Patents.
 9.